ShadrackAdwera/Docker/README.md

 `$ docker images`

-- Builds and image from a Docker file:
+- Builds and image from a Docker file ad tags it:

-`$ docker run .`
+`$ docker build -t volume:v1 .`

 The result of running this command will be the container name and some other metadata.